 With Jim Hedrick, WA State Lobbyist and Spokane Regional Advocate

-Welcome to week four of the 2022 legislative session.
-Read more below about the advocacy issues we’re part of and check out our 2022 State Agenda, or get caught up with updates from weeks two and three.
+Welcome to week eight of the 2022 legislative session.
+Read more below about the issues in action and check out our 2022 State Agenda or get caught up with updates from weeks two, three, four, five, and seven.
+For more details about any of the bills in this article, visit the Washington State Legislature page to search by bill number.
 For more information contact Jake Mayson, Director of Public Policy.

 Article Source: Greater Spokane